airyhq/airy/docs/docs/api/endpoints/chatplugin.md

 You can also obtain a resume token on behalf of the user.
-To do so you need to call this endpoint with the system API token set on the `Authorization` header and with the channel and conversation id.
+To do so you need to call this endpoint with the system API token set on the `Authorization` header and with the channel and conversation ID.

 **Sample request**